thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 You do have plans to obsessively revise your blog post -- even though no one ever read it.

 Then you are going to do just that.
 Opened your laptop.
 Check the youtube feed.
 Then you open the blog post.
-No, You'll check your bank activity.
+No, You'll check your bank activity first.
 All clear.
 You locked all the cards.

 A text message.